Skip to main content

 Images are stored on the source in their original form.
 When a request to load a JPEG, PNG, GIF image is sent from a CDN server to the source, the image is converted to WebP and cached on the CDN server that sent the request.

-To compress, resize, and apply progressive JPEG for individual images, use the URI parameters specified in the image link in your site's code.
-Settings take effect immediately after saving the code.
+URI parameters are used to compress, resize, and apply progressive JPEG to individual images; these parameters are specified in the image link in the site code.
+Settings are applied as soon as the code is saved.

 Upon the first image request, the CDN server may return the original version to avoid delays.
 Subsequently, the compressed image is loaded into the CDN server cache.
 The user will receive this version with every new request.